Public Spaces Protection Orders

-The council's Dog Control Orders (introduced in 2010) ensure that all open spaces and the borough's highways and pavements are regulated properly using a single piece of legislation.
+The council's Public Spaces Protection Orders (PSPOs), previously called Dog Control Orders (DCOs), ensure that all open spaces and the borough's highways and pavements are regulated properly using a single piece of legislation.
 Bye-laws relating to council housing estates remain unchanged.

 Dogs on the public highway and associated pavements: